rhboot/shim/SBAT.md

 This document focuses on the shim bootloader, not the UEFI specification or updates to UEFI system BIOS.

 ### Version Number Based Revocation
 Microsoft may refer to this as a form of Secure Boot Advanced Targeting (SBAT), perhaps to be named EFI_CERT_SBAT.
+This introduces a mechanism to require a specific level of resistance to secure boot bypasses.
+It is orthogonal to, and does not allow for, key revocation.

 #### Version-Based Revocation Overview
 Metadata that includes the vendor, product family, product/module, & version are added to modules.
 This metadata is protected by the digital signature.
 New image authorization data structures, akin to the EFI_CERT_foo EFI_SIGNATURE_DATA structure, describe how this metadata can be incorporated into allow or deny lists.
 In a simple implementation, 1 SBAT entry with security version could be used for each revocable boot module, replacing many image hashes with 1 entry with security version.
 To minimize the size of EFI_CERT_SBAT, the signature owner field might be omitted, and recommend that either metadata use shortened names, or perhaps the EFI_CERT_SBAT contains a hash of the non-version metadata instead of the metadata itself.